 Christmas is a time for celebration, but also a time for reflection.
-With the joy of being able to sit back and catch up with family and friends for a few day comes time to reflect on the year that has past and make plans for the year ahead.
+With the joy of being able to sit back and catch up with family and friends for a few days comes time to look back on the year that has passed and make plans for the year ahead.

 2.15am.
 As my phone rings, I try to turn around, hit the snooze button and go back to sleep.
 I can’t.
 I have less than an hour to get dressed, get some coffee down my throat and leave.
 Ready to roll home for Christmas.
 Ready to embrace long distance cycling again.
 It is the biggest gift I can wish for this Christmas.